flame-code/FLAME/docs/12_ann.rst

 **hardness**: (real) Determines the atomic hardness by which to control how much charge, approximately, to expect to be collected by this type of atom.
-Similar to **gausswidth**, we recommend you to use an optimal value in the range of physically meaningful values given in textbooks.
+Similar to **gausswidth**, we recommend using a value in a physically meaningful range given in textbooks.
 Units in :math:`{\textrm{Ha}}/{\textrm{Bohr}^{3}}`.

    default: ``No default value.``